-- Certificate of Completion - Associate of Applied Science Degree - Program length: varies, consult a counselor for details - · Entry point: varies, consult counselor for details
+- Certificate of Completion

+- Associate of Applied Science Degree

+- Program length: 6 8 quarters

+- Entry point: fall quarter, consult program instructor or counselor for details

 Prepare for careers in construction management as a project manager, project engineer, superintendent, estimator, safety officer, and other administrators.
 Students learn estimating, scheduling, project management, human resources management, and other skills that are critical in the construction management field.